 We anticipate that capital expenditures for the year ending December 31, 2017 will range from \$290 million to \$330 million as we increase purchases of airborne equipment (including 2Ku) that when sold to the airlines will qualify as an operating lease of space, and start next generation ATG network buildout.
 We expect our capital expenditures, net of deferred airborne lease incentives, which we estimate will range from \$60 million to \$70 million, to range from \$230 million to \$260 million for the year ending December 31, 2017.
 We anticipate that capital expenditures for the year ending December 31, 2018 will range from \$110 million to \$170 million.
-We expect our capital expenditures, net of deferred airborne lease incentives, which we estimate will range from \$40 million to \$50 million, to range from \$70 million to \$120 million for the year ending December 31, 2017 primarily reflects our purchases of equipment in 2018 that when sold to airlines will qualify as sales rather than an operating leases of space on aircraft.
+We expect our capital expenditures, net of deferred airborne lease incentives, which we estimate will range from \$40 million to \$50 million, to range from \$70 million to \$120 million for the year ending December 31, 2018.
+The decrease in capital expenditures and related deferred airborne lease incentives in 2018 as compared with 2016 and 2017 primarily reflects our purchases of equipment in 2018 that when sold to airlines will qualify as sales rather than an operating leases of space on aircraft.